 Robert Fitzpatrick, who operates the website Pyramid Scheme Alert, insists that more than 99 percent lose their money, with the turnover rate at some companies exceeding 90 percent every year.

 Fitzpatrick is explaining it like this: “If you have to recruit—then the ones you recruit have to recruit.
 Now you’re in a chain letter.
 And on a chain letter, most people are going to lose.
-Most being 90 percent to 99 percent.”
+Most, being 90 percent to 99 percent.”

-It is hard to get any concrete evidence if Nu Skin – like many other Multi-level marketing companies – is based off a pyramid scheme, because often Nu Skin makes their reports too complicated, and just too long for investigators to go through.
+It is hard to get any concrete evidence if Nu Skin – like many other multi-level marketing companies – is based off a pyramid scheme, because often Nu Skin makes their reports too complicated, and just too long, for investigators to go through.

-On the actual meetings, Nu Skin representatives always protected themselves by saying that it could not be considered a pyramid scheme, since the down-line only goes 6 levels deep.
+On the actual meetings, the Nu Skin representatives always protected themselves by saying that it could not be considered a pyramid scheme, since the down-line only goes 6 levels deep.